awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    there is little chance that this activity will raise an exception, it's a good idea to design activities that can raise an error if something goes wrong.

 #.
-Add a ``main`` method that we'll use as the activity task polling method.
-We'll start it by
+Add a :methodname:`main` method that we'll use as the activity task polling method.
+We'll start
-   adding some code to poll the task list for activity tasks:
+   it by adding some code to poll the task list for activity tasks:

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/ActivityWorker.java
        :language: java
        :lines: 30-42
        :dedent: 4

-   The activity receives tasks from |SWF| by calling the SWF client's ``pollForActivityTask`` method, specifying the domain and task list to use in the passed-in :java-api:`PollForActivityTaskRequest
+   The activity receives tasks from |SWF| by calling the SWF client's :methodname:`pollForActivityTask` method, specifying the domain and task list to use in the passed-in :java-api:`PollForActivityTaskRequest
    <services/simpleworkflow/model/PollForActivityTaskRequest>`.

-   Once a task is received, we retrieve a unique identifier for it by calling the task's ``getTaskToken()`` method.
+   Once a task is received, we retrieve a unique identifier for it by calling the task's :methodname:`getTaskToken` method.

 #.
 Next, write some code to process the tasks that come in.
-Add the following to your ``main``
+Add the following to your
-   method, right after the code that polls for the task and retrieves its task token.
+   :methodname:`main` method, right after the code that polls for the task and retrieves its task token.

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/ActivityWorker.java
        :language: java
        :lines: 44-74
        :dedent: 12

-   If the task token is not ``null``, then we can start running the activity method (``sayHello``), providing it with the input data that was sent with the task.
+   If the task token is not ``null``, then we can start running the activity method (:methodname:`sayHello`), providing it with the input data that was sent with the task.

-   If the task *succeeded* (no error was generated), then the worker responds to SWF by calling the SWF client's ``respondActivityTaskCompleted`` method with a :java-api:`RespondActivityTaskCompletedRequest
+   If the task *succeeded* (no error was generated), then the worker responds to SWF by calling the SWF client's :methodname:`respondActivityTaskCompleted` method with a :java-api:`RespondActivityTaskCompletedRequest
    <services/simpleworkflow/model/RespondActivityTaskCompletedRequest>` object containing the task
    token and the activity's result data.

-   On the other hand, if the task *failed*, then we respond by calling the ``respondActivityTaskFailed`` method with a :java-api:`RespondActivityTaskFailedRequest
+   On the other hand, if the task *failed*, then we respond by calling the :methodname:`respondActivityTaskFailed` method with a :java-api:`RespondActivityTaskFailedRequest
    <services/simpleworkflow/model/RespondActivityTaskFailedRequest>` object, passing it the task
    token and information about the error.